 The Future of Indirect Procurement: Blending Basics with Next-Gen Tech

-Indirect procurement is about much more than office supplies, janitorial services, or maintenance, repairs, and operations (MRO).
-It represents an average of 10% of a company’s revenue (up to 18% for some industries), and yet still receives minimal time and attention in most organizations.
-Which is both unfortunate and costly, as research from McKinsey and Company found indirect procurement optimization can reduce organizational costs by 15 to 17 percentage points.
+Yet, it remains an afterthought in most organizations, which is both unfortunate and costly – research from McKinsey and Company found indirect procurement optimization can reduce organizational costs by 15 to 17 percentage points.

 Today, effective indirect procurement management is increasingly focused on three core concepts: